-Standards for hearing protection at work
+Standards for hearing protection at work - EN 352 and its revisions

-Key points on standards for hearing protection at work
+Key points: standards for hearing protection

-• Hearing protection must be certified to one of the branches of EN352.
+• Hearing protection must be certified to one of the branches of EN 352.

 To misquote a famous line from the bad tempered human-eating big fish film, just when you thought it was safe to go back in the water, Brexit rears its head again.